Aims, Scope, and Journal Policies

 The Policy of Screening Plagiarism

 JRSMTE adheres to the international policies against plagiarism.
 JRSMTE uses the Turnitin platform for plagiarism detection.
 Before submitting articles to reviewers, those are first checked for plagiarism, by a member of the editorial team.
-We define plagiarism as a case in which a paper reproduces another work with at least 15% similarity and without citation.
+We define plagiarism as a case in which a paper reproduces another work with at least 15% similarity and without citation or quotation marks surrounding quoted material, with attribution.

-Plagiarism is the exposure of another person’s thoughts or words as though they were your own, without permission, credit, or acknowledgment, or because of failing to cite the sources properly.
-Plagiarism can take diverse forms, from literal copying to paraphrasing the work of another.
+Plagiarism is the presentation of another person’s thoughts or words as though they were your own, without permission, credit, or acknowledgment, or because of failing to cite the sources properly.
+Plagiarism can take diverse forms, from literal copying to paraphrasing the work of another, including translation from another language.
 In order to properly judge whether an author has plagiarized, we emphasize the following possible situations:

 Paraphrasing involves taking ideas, words, or phrases from a source and crafting them into new sentences within the writing.
 This practice becomes unethical when the author does not properly cite or does not acknowledge the original work/author.